CyberSecuriTim/osTicket-post-install-config/README.md

 <h2>

 Congratulations!
-You have successfully completed the post installation configuration of osTicket.
+You have successfully completed the post-installation configuration of osTicket.
 Feel free to navigate throughout the portal and make additional config changes to your heart's content.
-If you would like a brief simulated exercise in creating and triaging tickets and the overall ticket lifecycle in osTicket please check out my other github repository linked
+If you would like a brief simulated exercise in creating and triaging tickets, as well as the overall ticket lifecycle in osTicket, please check out my other GitHub repository linked
 [here](https://github.com/Cybersecuritim/osticket-ticket-lifecycle).
 </h2>

   <h3>

-  - PS: If you ever wanted to take a temporary break and save a bit of the money you must spend to have your computing resources hosted in Azure you can stop/deallocate your VM within the Azure portal.
+  - PS: If you ever wanted to take a temporary break and reduce the costs of having your computing resources hosted in Azure you can stop/deallocate your VM within the Azure portal.
-     - Within the [Azure portal](https://azure.portal.com) home page select or search for "Virtual Machines"
+     - From the [Azure portal](https://portal.azure.com) home page select or search for "Virtual Machines"
      - Then select the VM that you created for the osTicket lab and select "Stop" then confirm your selection.

    ![image](https://github.com/user-attachments/assets/f69f2e4f-4954-4976-a285-71bef8b78b86)